dominiceggerman/PythonWork/README.md

-# A general directory for small python scripts
+# A general repository for small python scripts

+This repository is designed to house smaller python scripts that can be exported into larger projects.